 - An earlier pneumococcal conjugate vaccine called PCV7 (or Prevnar®)

 - Any vaccine containing diphtheria toxoid (for example, DTaP)

 - Do not get a Pneumovax 23 shot if you have ever had a severe allergic reaction to that vaccine.

 For information on pneumonia vaccination recommendations, visit:

-Some of the most common side effects that may occur are redness or pain at the site of the vaccination, muscle pain, fatigue and headache.
+According to the CDC, some of the most common side effects that may occur are muscle pain, fatigue, headache, and redness or pain at the site of the vaccination.

-*for vaccination availability: Vaccinations vary by state based on regulations.
+*FOR VACCINATION AVAILABILITY: Vaccinations vary by state based on regulations.
 Age restrictions apply.
-See Immunization Scheduler for details.

-*for no‐cost pneumonia shots: Pneumonia shots available when immunizing pharmacist or MinuteClinic® practitioner is on duty, while supplies last.
-Eligible patients will not pay any copayments unless otherwise required by their plan.
+*FOR NO-COST PNEUMONIA SHOTS: Pneumonia shots available when immunizing pharmacist or MinuteClinic® practitioner is on duty, while supplies last.
+Eligible patients may not pay any copayments unless otherwise required by their plan.
 A prescription may be needed in certain states.

 *FOR PHYSICIAN ASSOCIATES: In select states.
 Visit MinuteClinic.com for details.

 *FOR VACCINES OFFERED: Availability varies by state based on regulations.
 Age restrictions apply.
 Available when immunizing pharmacist or MinuteClinic® health care provider is on duty.